Leverett Wing - Executive Director

 Diego Huezo - Program Coordinator

 Diego has worked on all three levels of government and has a deep understanding of government relations.
-He served as a Senate Aide for US Senator Ed Markey focusing on immigration, homeland security, passport and transportation issues.
-Prior to that he worked on the Boston 2024 Olympic bid campaign as a Community Engagement Team member and then as a Senior Project Manager.
-Diego Huezo also worked for Governor Deval Patrick as a Constituent Services Aide where he fielded calls and correspondences on behalf of the Governor, while connecting constituents with state agencies.
-After graduating from Boston University, Diego worked for Boston City Councilor At-Large Felix G. Arroyo doing similar constituent service work and community organizing.
+He served as a Senate Aide for U.S. Senator Ed Markey focusing on immigration, homeland security, passport and transportation issues.
+He also worked for Governor Deval Patrick as a Constituent Services Aide where he fielded calls and correspondences on behalf of the Governor, while connecting constituents with state agencies and key resources.
+His city experience comes from working for Boston City Councilor At-Large Felix G. Arroyo doing similar constituent service work and community organizing.
+Diego also had a chance to work on the Boston 2024 bid to bring the Olympics to the city.

 Janice Quach - Special Projects Coordinator